Assessments:

 General Information

-If you’re feeling the impact of mental struggles in your life, or if you’re noticing it in your child, it can sometimes feel impossible to even begin the process of recovery.
+If you’re feeling the impact of mental struggles in your life, or if you’re noticing it in your child, it can sometimes feel impossible even to begin the process of recovery.
 You may not know where to go, or what kind of therapy will be most beneficial.
-These decisions can be challenging at the best of times, and it feels even more difficult when dealing with anxiety, depression, trauma, anger management issues, or any other mental hurdle.
+These decisions can be challenging at the best of times, and it feels even more complicated when dealing with anxiety, depression, trauma, anger management issues, or any other mental hurdle.

 A rear view of family with two small children and a dog on a walk in autumn nature.